Jamie135/Tokenizer/deployment/README.md

    - In the file explorer, upload `42Berry.sol` file located in the `code` folder of this repository.

 3. **Compile the Contract:**
-   - Click on the `Solidity Compiler` tab on the left sidebar.
+   - Click on the `Solidity compiler` tab on the left sidebar.
-   - Choose the appropriate compiler version if necessary.
+   - Choose the appropriate compiler in `Advanced Configurations`.
    - Click `Compile 42Berry.sol`.

 4. **Deploy the Contract:**